What you need to know about climate change — and how we can stop it

 To protect all our futures we need to keep coal, oil and gas in the ground.

-That’s why on 14 October 2017, thousands of us across the world will be showing that fossil fuel projects like fracking are not welcome in the UK or anywhere.
+That’s why on 14 October 2017, thousands and thousands of us across the world will be showing that fossil fuel projects like fracking are not welcome in the UK or anywhere.

 Friends of the Earth's global network is on the frontline of stopping climate change in every continent.